RV12R/Ethernaut-Notes/README.md

 * Here we take the data from the 6th slot (i.e, 5th position), convert that to bytes16 and pass that to unlock function.

 # 13. Gatekeeper One
+* Any interaction with another contract imposes a potential danger, especially if the source code of the contract is not known in advance.
+The current contract hands over control to the called contract and that may potentially do just about anything.
+Even if the called contract inherits from a known parent contract, the inheriting contract is only required to have a correct interface.